varunbw/knots/README.md

 ./build/debug/knots
 ```

+[src/main.cpp](src/main.cpp) provides an example of how one would use the server.
+It contains 2 basic endpoints; `/` and `/spam`, and an error route for 404s.

 # Connecting to the server
 You can connect to the server using a web browser or a tool like `curl`.
 The server will be running on `localhost` at port `8600` as specified in [config/main.conf](config/main.conf) by default.